 One of the largest disabled groups in the UK with 1 in 6 of the population (11 million) live with a hearing impairment, a ¼ of those wear hearing aids.
 With these figures in mind the B/559 committee (the official body which creates and revises the British Standards), realised the original BS 8300 code of practice had become outdated and needed revising.

-The previous standard was largely based on the Equalities Act 2010 and Part M of the building regulations which stated “reasonable adjustments” to enable people with disabilities to use their services and “provide auxiliary aids and services” including hearing induction loops.
+The previous standard was largely based on the Equalities Act 2010 and Part M of the building regulations which stated “reasonable adjustments” to enable people with disabilities to use their services and “provide auxiliary aids and services” including hearing induction loops, RF and Infrared Assistive Listening Systems.

 The original standard offered limited detail and did not give examples of what makes best practice.
 Having this uncertainty meant it was hard for AV installers to justify their knowledge over an electrician who could fit an induction loop system.
 It also meant the end clients weren't appropriately served.

 In previous versions of BS 8300 the main focus was on the design of seperate accessible facilities and their ability to meet requirements of the disabled.
-The recent version however focuses on the environment as a whole and how it can be made universally accessible meaning developers can build/make inclusive environments from the start.
+This more recent version, however, focuses on the environment as a whole and how it can be made universally accessible, meaning developers can build/make inclusive environments from the start.
 Therefore the revisions to BS 8300 have been made to create the perfect design of an inclusive and accessible environment.

 The key element of the revision to BS 8300 is to offer "equal access to services and buildings".
-As an example, this includes hearing aid wearers no longer only having access to only one designated checkout, they now are able to use any checkout as they all offer loops.
+As an example, this includes hearing aid wearers no longer only having access to only one designated checkout, they now are able to use any checkout as they all offer induction loop systems or other alternative assistive hearing systems.

 Given the progress of innovation and planning, individuals should never again be 'highlighted' by their disability and should be incorporated into the environment in a fully inclusive manner.